-9. Will this option enjoy communal and political support?
-What are likely obstacles?

-10. Is the option timely - that is: is it likely to be well received at this time?

-ii.
-What are the Anticipated Benefits?

-1. What needs does this option answer?

-2. What is the expected qualitative benefit or impact if it is successful?

-3. How many people are likely to be directly affected?

-4. What additional benefits can be expected?
+- 9. Will this option enjoy communal and political support?
+What are likely obstacles? - 10.
+Is the option timely that is: is it likely to be well received at this time? - ii.
+WhatarethreAntiripated Bruchts? - 1.
+What needs does this option answer? - 2.
+What is the expected qualitative benefit or impact if it is successful? - 3.
+How many people are likely to be directly affected? - 4.
+What additional benefits can be expected?